 Upfront costs are only part of the picture.
-Homeownership is an ongoing financial responsibility that includes insurance, property taxes, periodic maintenance and repair, and possibly homeowners association fees.
+Homeownership is an ongoing financial responsibility that includes insurance, property taxes, periodic maintenance and repair, and possibly homeowner's association fees.
 Lenders may require proof of homeowners or flood insurance and may also require that property taxes, insurance and other fees be escrowed.
-Be sure to factor these costs into your monthly budget—and don't let these costs crowd out other important goals like saving for retirement.
+Be sure to factor these costs into your monthly budget—and don't let these costs crowd out other important goals like retirement.

 On the plus side—potential tax advantages

 There can be some tax advantages to help ease the financial burden.
 Currently, you can deduct the interest expense on up to $750,000 of home-secured debt used to purchase or make capital improvements on your principal residence.
 Mortgage points may also be deductible on an original mortgage the year you pay them.
 Plus, up to $10,000 of property taxes may be tax deductible.

 That said, don’t be seduced by salespeople touting tax deductibility.
 In order to itemize and deduct these expenses, they must be higher than the standard deduction, which is currently $12, 950 for single filers, $25,900 for married filing jointly.